jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 Bulk asynchronous downloader for multiple file hosts

 options:
-  -h, --help            show this help message and exit -V, --version         show version number and exit
+  -h, --help                                      show this help message and exit -V, --version                                   show CDL version number and exit

 CLI-only Options:
-  LINK(S)               link(s) to content to download (passing multiple links is supported) (default: []) --appdata-folder APPDATA_FOLDER
-                        AppData folder path
-  --completed-after COMPLETED_AFTER
-                        only download completed downloads at or after this date --completed-before COMPLETED_BEFORE
-                        only download completed downloads at or before this date --config CONFIG       name of config to load --config-file CONFIG_FILE
-                        path to the CDL settings.yaml file to load --download            skips UI, start download immediatly --max-items-retry MAX_ITEMS_RETRY
-                        max number of links to retry (default: 0) --no-ui               disables the UI/progress view entirely --retry-all           retry all downloads --retry-failed        retry failed downloads --retry-maintenance   retry download of maintenance files (bunkr).
-Requires files to be hashed (default:
+  LINK(S)                                         link(s) to content to download (passing multiple links is supported) --appdata-folder APPDATA_FOLDER                 AppData folder path --completed-after COMPLETED_AFTER               only download completed downloads at or after this date --completed-before COMPLETED_BEFORE             only download completed downloads at or before this date --config CONFIG                                 name of config to load --config-file CONFIG_FILE                       path to the CDL settings.yaml file to load --download                                      skips UI, start download immediatly --max-items-retry MAX_ITEMS_RETRY               max number of links to retry --no-ui                                         disables the UI/progress view entirely --retry-all                                     retry all downloads --retry-failed                                  retry failed downloads --retry-maintenance                             retry download of maintenance files (bunkr).
+Requires files to be hashed --download-tiktok-audios                        download TikTok audios --print-stats                                   Show stats report at the end of a run
-                        False)
-  --download-tiktok-audios
-                        download TikTok audios
-  --print-stats         Show stats report at the end of a run (default: True)

 browser_cookies:
   --auto-import, --no-auto-import